 Read Staying Alive in Avalanche Terrain by Bruce Tremper, 3rd edition.

-Ability to consistently find and excavate one victim with a beacon, buried one meter deep, in five minutes.
+Ability to consistently find and excavate one victim with a beacon, buried one meter deep, in less than five minutes.

 Attempt to find and excavate two victims with beacons, buried one meter deep, in seven minutes.

 For navigation, load the Theodolite app and Gaia GPS app onto your phone.